1995–96 FA Premier League: English performance in European competition

 Blackburn Rovers, the 1994–95 Premier League champions, finished bottom of their group in the UEFA Champions League.
 Manchester United were knocked out of the UEFA Cup in the first round, with Liverpool and Leeds United both being knocked out at the second round.
 Everton were beaten in the second round of the UEFA Cup Winners' Cup.
 The only English team still in European competition after Christmas were Nottingham Forest, who reached the quarter-finals of the UEFA Cup.

 Teams

 Twenty teams competed in the league – the top eighteen teams from the previous season and the two teams promoted from the First Division.
 The promoted teams were Middlesbrough and Bolton Wanderers, returning to the top flight after two and fifteen years respectively.
 This was also Bolton Wanderers' first season in the Premier League.
-They replaced Crystal Palace, Norwich City, Leicester City and Ipswich Town, ending their top flight spells of one, nine, one and three years respectively.
-Starting from this season, twenty teams contested in the Premier League as opposed to previous seasons with twenty-two teams.
+They replaced Crystal Palace, Norwich City, Leicester City and Ipswich Town, who were relegated to the First Division after their top flight spells of one, nine, one and three years respectively.
+This was the first season in which the league was contested by twenty teams as opposed to previous seasons which were contested by twenty-two teams.